SalinatedCoffee/computational-photography/README.md

-Collection of code written by me as homework for a computational programming class.
+Collection of code written by me as homework for a computational photography class.